What makes a good essay?

 Painting pictures with your words will put your essay right up there.
 It keeps your reader enthralled in the content and can even make someone forget that they’re reading.
 Descriptive language engages the reader and should aim to activate their imagination as far as possible.

 But it can be difficult to use descriptive language in an essay that only allows for 500 words.
 The trick to doing this is by implementing all five senses into your words.
 Tell the reader what action looks like; describe smells and tastes; talk about surroundings and atmospheres.
 Description will make your essay stand out above those of your peers—and this method can be used regardless of the type of essay you are writing.
+For more info visit this 'do my math homework' service.

 A good essay always aims to teach